your123 - stock.adobe.com

 For the first time since 2019, OpenAI has released an open weight model.

-On Tuesday, OpenAI launched gpt-oss-120b and gpt-oss-20b, open weight language models available under the Apache 2.0 license.
+On Tuesday, OpenAI launched gpt-oss-120b and gpt-oss-20b, two open weight language models available under the Apache 2.0 license.

 According to OpenAI, the models demonstrate strong tool use capabilities and are optimized for deployment on consumer hardware.
 The AI vendor said the models were trained using a mix of reinforcement learning techniques informed by OpenAI's other models, such as o3.

-Compared to core reasoning models, gpt-oss-120b is similar to OpenAI’s o4-mini, while the gpt-oss-20b model is similar to o3-mini.
-The 20b model can also run on edge devices with 16GB of memory, OpenAI said.
+Compared with core reasoning models, gpt-oss-120b is similar to OpenAI's o4-mini, while the gpt-oss-20b model is similar to o3-mini.
+The 20b model can also run on edge devices with 16 GB of memory, OpenAI said.

 Anticipated release

-OpenAI's open weight models are highly anticipated.
-They come after heavy criticism from the AI community that the pioneering generative AI (GenAI) vendor has veered far from its original path when it used to produce open models.
-Other GenAI providers have also capitalized on the growing popularity of open source following the big splash of Chinese vendor’s DeepSeek R1 model earlier this year.
+OpenAI's open weight models were highly anticipated.
+They come after heavy criticism from the AI community that the pioneering generative AI vendor has veered far from its original path, when it used to produce open models.

 "This is a response to a lot of the open source models out there," said Lian Jye Su, an analyst at Omdia, a division of Informa TechTarget.
-Many vendors in the U.S and China have released open models, including Google, Alibaba, IBM, Ai2 and others, he noted.
+Many vendors in the U.S. and China have released open models, including Google, Alibaba, IBM, Ai2 and others, he noted.

 "It's about time," Su said.
 "It's good to see them contributing to the open source community after being absent for a long time."